NOTE: Applicants should review instructor contact preferences here before contacting any instructors about tutoring for their classes.

 - Tutors work closely with faculty who can become mentors and references.

-- Amazon, Google, Microsoft, and Qualcomm, to mention just a few, have told us that the tutoring experience on a resume is highly valued, both for internships and for post-graduation job placement.
+- Amazon, Apple, Google, Microsoft, and Qualcomm, to mention just a few, have told us that the tutoring experience on a resume is highly valued, both for internships and for post-graduation job placement.

 - Minimum Requirements

 In order to apply to be a tutor, a student must:

 - Have a minimum cumulative GPA of 3.0

 - Have earned a minimum grade of B in the course (or its equivalent) to which they are applying